Skip to main content

 tip

-By selecting the ’RT estimates’ tab on the right you can see the estimated reverberation time in the room based on Sabine’s equation.
+The ’RT estimates’ tab in the bottom right shows the estimated reverberation time in the room based on Sabine’s equation.
 The equation assumes a completely diffused sound field and doesn’t account for the location of absorbers or diffusers.
 It’s therefore mainly meant for reference to help you dial in your simulation setup before you run a more thorough simulation.

 4. Setting up sources and receivers